The Local-Global Principle for Integral Soddy Sphere Packings: Introduction

 \section{Introduction}

 This paper is concerned with a 3-dimensional analogue of an Apollonian circle packing in the plane, constructed as follows.
-Given four mutually tangent spheres with disjoint points of tangency (Figure \ref{fig:Sod4}), a generalization to spheres of Apollonius's theorem says that \be \text{ there are exactly two spheres } \ee tangent to the given ones (Figure \ref{fig:Sod6}).
+Given four mutually tangent spheres with disjoint points of tangency (\figref{fig:Sod4}), a generalization to spheres of Apollonius's theorem says that \be \text{ there are exactly two spheres } \ee tangent to the given ones (\figref{fig:Sod6}).
 For a proof of \eqref{eq:SoddyThm}, take a point $p$ of tangency of two given spheres and reflect the configuration through a sphere centered at $p$.
-Thus $p$ is sent to $\infty$, and the resulting configuration (Figure \ref{fig:SodStandard}) consists of two tangent spheres wedged between two parallel planes; whence the two solutions claimed in \eqref{eq:SoddyThm} are obvious.
+Thus $p$ is sent to $\infty$, and the resulting configuration (\figref{fig:SodStandard}) consists of two tangent spheres wedged between two parallel planes; whence the two solutions claimed in \eqref{eq:SoddyThm} are obvious.